Super Visa Canada

 For example you may need to submit biometric data (fingerprints) if you’re not from a visa-exempt country.
 The application process (see section below) will confirm if you need to submit biometric or not.

 The supporting documents should be in French or English.
-If they are not then you’ll need to have the documents translated before you submit them.
-There’s details of what’s accepted as an official translation at the link below.
+If they are not, then you’ll need to have the documents translated before you submit them.
+There are details of what’s accepted as an official translation at the link below.

 You should review the IRCC instruction guide for more information on all the documentation you might need.